ssurabhi10/cv/README.md

 ## Experience

 - **Senior Software Engineer, Rupifi**
 <em>B2B Payment and Checkout experience for marketplaces
-- Checkout UI with various payment methods: taking care of the end-to-end design and development of the checkout UI with payment methods like BNPL, UPI, Netbanking, Bank Transfer and CC/DC.
+Checkout UI with various payment methods: taking care of the end-to-end design and development of the checkout UI with payment methods like BNPL, UPI, Netbanking, Bank Transfer and CC/DC.
-- Common card details validator library - Standalone, modular and re-usable library which can be plugged and played in various places.
+Common card details validator library - Standalone, modular and re-usable library which can be plugged and played in various places.
-- New reformed Checkout UI with ReactJS
+New reformed Checkout UI with ReactJS.
-- Technical enhancements like Sentry integration, Typescript migration and Dockerisation Bangalore, India (April 2022 - Feb 2024)
+Technical enhancements like Sentry integration, Typescript migration and Dockerisation.
+Bangalore, India (April 2022 - Feb 2024)
 </em>